Wondering what the best way to learn Chinese characters is? No wonder. Learning Chinese is complex enough and a lot of that is down to the characters.

 One question to answer early on is whether to start out learning Simplified or Traditional characters.

-Traditional characters are still used in Hong Kong and Taiwan.
+Traditional Chinese characters are still used in Hong Kong and Taiwan.
 So if you live in or mostly plan to interact with people from those places, Traditional characters are the most useful.

 Otherwise, the majority of second language learners tend to start with Simplified characters, which have been standard in mainland China since the 1950s.